Johnnyleespamacc/314T/README.md

 1. Log into postman and enter new environment
 2. On the upper right hand corner click the icon that looks like a papericon with an eye on it.
 If hovered it would say "Envrionmental Quick Look" and then click "add" on the envionmental section
 3. Add a name in the "variable" and in the "initial value" and "current value" insert the URL that was deployed by tripleten
+4. After that postman should be ready.
+The only thing that is needed is to change the methods.
 ===================================================================================================
                                               Creating ID for Delete Requests
 1. In postman start a DELETE requests.
 In the bar near the Delete request add the variable that was created in the new environment earlier and add in "api/v1/kits"